ITU-DevOps2024-Ben10/ITU-minitwit/workLog.md

 * Update python version to python 3.
 * Change code to support python 3.
 * Updated tests to work with python 3.

+## Week 6

+* Start using our Chirp project from the BDSA course
+- Create Blazor project with .Net template
+- Move backend code over from Chirp project to the new Minitwit blazor project
+- Refactor code to apply new naming project names
+- Reuse workflows from BDSA